So you’ve decided to start a new business. You’ve come up with your logo and brand identity.

 - We take care of the search engine optimization (SEO) of your content to make sure that search engines such as Google love it.

 - We style it up and post it on your site (we can even handle your social media marketing if you desire)

 Some agencies, however, prefer to keep everything in-house and keep your site under lock and key.

-Regardless of which policy your agency has, it’s important that you educate yourself on it so that you can better understand how you will be working together, and who will be responsible for what.
+Regardless of which policy your agency has, you must educate yourself on it to better understand how you will be working together and who will be responsible for what.